High ceiling homes are not very common these days. But if you have one, I believe you are lucky enough.

-This style of the ladder is available mostly in heights that range from 4 feet to 20 feet.
+This style of the ladder is available mostly at heights that range from 4 feet to 20 feet.

 3. Twin Step

-If you want to work with an additional person or a helper, this is the right option for you.
+This is the right option for you if you want to work with an additional person or a helper.

 The only disadvantage is it costs more and is heavier than others.

-Since it has good height it is a more stable and convenient option for exterior painting particularly if you want to paint a 2 to 5 story building.
+Since it has good height, it is a more stable and convenient option for exterior painting, particularly if you want to paint a 2 to the 5-story building.

 5. Step Stools

 This is a small portable stool-like alternative that can be used if you do not want to reach very high – like for painting the ceiling over your staircase.